THE WORLDWIDE ANGLICAN CHURCH

-It holds that the Eucharist is both a Sacrament and a Sacrifice offered for the living and the dead.
-It believes that in this most holy Sacrament of the Altar there is the Real Presence of the glorified spiritual Body and Blood of Christ under the forms of bread and wine, the mysterious transformation being effected by the Holy Spirit.
+We respect that our clergies hold different views on the Eucharist, as they have come to us from different denominations and backgrounds.
+Most see it as both a Sacrament and a Sacrifice offered for the living and the dead, whilst others see it as a symblic remembrance as in the 30 articles of faith.
+For the former, our clergies believe that in this most holy Sacrament of the Altar there is the Real Presence of the glorified spiritual Body and Blood of Christ under the forms of bread and wine, the mysterious transformation being effected by the Holy Spirit.
 Since this is a mystery it shuns all terms of definition and description.
 It maintains that the Chalice should not be denied the laity in holy communion; it believes that the Liturgy ought to be said in the language of the people; and it permits in connection with this Sacrament the use of the names Eucharist, Mass, or Divine Liturgy.

 8 UNCTION OF THE SICK